DustinAlandzes/DustinAlandzes.github.io/_posts/2015-07-07-smash-podcasts-HugS.md

 >There's no shortcut to doing that.
 You have to have played for awhile.
 You have to have experience.
 You have to play a lot, and with a lot of different kinds of players.
 You have to internalize all this information, either subconsciously or consciously and what you'll do in the middle of a match is your brain will push it back up to the forefront when you play someone you can relate to, who you can understand and handle with some past strategy.

->I remember once I played ROFL and bombs worked against him, and a year later I'm playing Ka-master in finals and I'm getting raped by Luigi and I started using bombs and I started adapting to what he was doing.
+>I remember once I played [http://www.ssbwiki.com/ROFL](ROFL) and bombs worked against him, and a year later I'm playing [http://www.ssbwiki.com/Smasher:Luigi_Ka-master](Ka-master) in finals and I'm getting raped by Luigi and I started using bombs and I started adapting to what he was doing.
 It's just bringing back old strategies to the forefront for that particular match.
 It's not something you can do with a shortcut, you have to play for a long time.
 You have to be experienced, skilled, and smart to be able to do it. "

 **Like being able to analyze in a quick period of time, why did I not win in this little confrontation**